MadCzarls/mint_2/README.md

 <pre>
 User Story 1:
+As a user, I want to see an option to either sign in or sign up,so I can access application with my account

+Acceptance criteria:
-As a user, I want to see an option to either sign in or sign up,so I can access application with my accountAcceptance criteria:-User should see sign in screen with input data fields for 1)Username 2) Password-User should see an option to Sign-up if they don't have anaccount created - clicking on this option will route user to theSign-in screen-User with disabled account should not sign in-Signed in User should be redirect to restricted part ofapplication-Signed in User should see logout option
+-User should see sign in screen with input data fields for 1)Username 2) Password -User should see an option to Sign-up if they don't have an account created -clicking on this option will route user to the Sign-in screen -User with disabled account should not sign in
+-Signed in User should be redirect to restricted part ofapplication -Signed in User should see logout option

+User Story 2:
-User Story 2:As a signed in User, I want to see paginated list of allapplication users, where I can disable each application account.
+As a signed in User, I want to see paginated list of allapplication users, where I can disable each application account.
 </pre>

-Symfony 5 project running on Docker (utilizing docker-compose) with PHP 8.0 + nginx 1.19 + MySQL 8.0.
+Symfony 4.4 (LTS) project running on Docker (utilizing docker-compose) with PHP 8.0 + nginx 1.19 + MySQL 8.0.
 By default includes xdebug extension and PHP_CodeSniffer for easy development and basic configuration for opcache for production.
 Includes instruction for setting it in PhpStorm.

 - https://symfony.com/
 - https://www.docker.com/